ghui9087/ghui9087.github.io/README.md

 		canvasContext.fillStyle = drawColor;
 		canvasContext.fillRect(leftX, topY, width, height);
 	}

+	function colorBallTime() {

+		switch (ballColorLevel) {
+			case 00: ballColor = '#ff0000';
+				break;
+			case 05: ballColor = '#ff7000';
+				break;
+			case 10: ballColor = '#ff7300';
+				break;
+			case 15: ballColor = '#ff7700';
+				break;
+			case 20: ballColor = '#ff7f00';
+				break;
+			case 25: ballColor = '#ff7ff0';
+				break;
+			case 40: ballColor = '#ffff00';
+				break;
+			case 60: ballColor = '#00ff00';
+				break;
+			case 80: ballColor = '#0000ff';
+				break;
+			case 100: ballColor = '#9400d3';
+				ballColorLevel = -20;
+				break;

+			default:
+				break;
+		}

+		ballColorLevel += 1;
+	}
-//Hope no one can see 3301
+//Hope no one can see 3301/Three.
-//Three.
 Three.
 Can you hear me?
 There is a hole shining in the holes between your eyelids.
 I have never been to Versailles before.
 I want to be loved.
 Zero.
 I am standing behind you now.
 One.
 I am two of us, standing behind you now.
 The goddess eats the city in the sea.
 Is.
 There's a hole in the floor with an answer waiting in it.
 God.
 Look, you're hatching.
 You're hatching!
 </script>

 </html>